 No messy cleanup.

 I used frozen Coconut Shrimp in this recipe.
 The coating is super crunchy, even after tossing in the sweet sauce.
+It's a great shortcut and makes prep and clean up so much easier!

 It takes 20 minutes to make this meal which leaves you time to relax!
 That's why it is great to have a go-to meal in your pocket.